floringogianu/categorical-dqn/Readme.md

 First start the `visdom` server: `python -m visdom.server`.
 If you don't want to install or use `visdom` make sure you deactivate the `display_plots` option in the `configs`.

-Train the Categorical DQN with `python main.py -cf catch_categorical`.
+Train the Categorical DQN with `python main.py -cf configs/catch_categorical.yaml`.

-Train a DQN baseline with `python main.py -cf catch_dqn`.
+Train a DQN baseline with `python main.py -cf configs/catch_dqn.yaml`.

 ## To Do